28 Ranking event wins including: 4x World Championship (1998,2007, 2009, 2011) 3x UK Championship (1998, 2000, 2015)

 1999 Masters, 2006 Masters, 2016 China Championship, 2016 Champion of Champions

-The Wizard of Wishaw reached his sixth world final in 2017.
-Higgins battled through a terrific clash with Mark Allen 13-9, before wins over Kyren Wilson and Barry Hawkins booked his place in the showpiece clash.
+The Wizard of Wishaw reached his sixth World Championship final in 2017.
+Higgins battled through a terrific match with Mark Allen 13-9, before wins over Kyren Wilson and Barry Hawkins booked his place in the showpiece clash.
 It wasn’t to be for the Scot in the final, who surrendered a 10-4 advantage in losing 18-15 against Mark Selby.

 The Scot had a successful 2015/16 campaign, which saw him to become Player of the Season at the World Snooker Awards.
 He got off to a perfect start, beating Martin Gould in the final of the Australian Open to seal his 27th ranking crown.
 His best performance of the season came at the 2015 International Championship, where he defeated the likes of Shaun Murphy and Mark Selby before a 10-4 win over Dave Gilbert in a high quality final.